-It would have been about the Mississippi River, “from all points of view—geological, historical, engineering—and we were going to include the Indian settlements, the mound-builders along the river,” Gibbon says.
+It would have been about the Mississippi River, “from all points of view—geological, historical, engineering—and we were going to include the Indian settlements, the mound-builders along the river,” Gibbon said.
 The inspiration was John McPhee’s book The Control of Nature, about the efforts of the Army Corps of Engineers to reshape the bottom of the Mississippi River so it would stay within its banks.
-“It was just a ridiculous idea that anybody can control the Mississippi River,” Gibbon says.
+“It was just a ridiculous idea that anybody can control the Mississippi River,” Gibbon said.
 “But that effort, which the Corps of Engineers continues to this day, to keep the river in its banks and keep it from overflowing and flooding places and being navigable for its full length—that effort was so interesting and so fraught with difficulty that that became an inspiration for this third voyage.
 We wanted to do the biology of the river, the fluid mechanics of the river, the economy of the river, the history, and pitch it as an entire curriculum for a year of school.
 It makes me drool to think about it even now.”

 Sadly, Bank Street couldn’t get the project funded.
-“I guess the [first Bush administration] was already in office, and they were not happy with spending money on educational television,” Gibbon says.
+“I guess the [first Bush administration] was already in office, and they were not happy with spending money on educational television,” Gibbon said.
 “It’s expensive, and the Republican administrations were very interested in reducing government expenditures.
 So we were lucky that we came along when we did.
 Sesame Street and The Electric Company never would’ve hit the airwaves had it not been for the Johnson administration.
 There was sufficient acclaim for those shows and others like them that momentum carried us through the first two seasons of Voyage of the Mimi.
 But after that, the conservatives had their way.”

-29. The show has fans in some strange places.
+28. The Voyage of the Mimi has fans in some strange places.

 Years later, Marsh was shooting a fishing series called The Salt Water Fisherman.
-"The fishing captain that we were going out with was a Portuguese guy from New Bedford—very, very tough," Marsh remembers.
+"The fishing captain that we were going out with was a Portuguese guy from New Bedford—very, very tough," Marsh recalled.
 "He had won the equivalent of the Silver Star for saving people's lives during a hurricane ... and he had also gone to federal prison for smuggling drugs.
 He immediately told the story and said 'I didn't do it, it was a set-up, it wasn't me.'
 He looks and me and says, 'So what kind of movies you've done?'"
 Marsh told him that he'd done Spenser: For Hire and Mimi.
-"He said, Voyage of the Mimi?
-When I was in prison, we watched two shows: NYPD Blue and The Voyage of the Mimi.
+"He said, 'Voyage of the Mimi?
+When I was in prison, we watched two shows: NYPD Blue and The Voyage of the Mimi.'
 He knew everybody in Voyage of the Mimi."

 29. The Mimi went on a tour.

 In the early ‘90s, Marston spent a couple of days a week taking the Mimi to ports along the East Coast, where students who had seen the show could take a tour of the ship, learn about its history, and sing shanties with the Captain.
-(When the ship came to Philadelphia, I was there!)

 30. The Mimi was eventually destroyed.